typedefs/typedefs.github.io/content/index.md

 Current backends are Haskell, ReasonML and JSON Schema, see [targets](/targets) for details.

 <span id ="try">
-You can try typedefs in our browser!<br>
+You can try typedefs in your browser!<br>
 <code><a href="https://try.typedefs.com">try.typedefs.com</a></code>
 </span>